 - Vermont Hazardous Waste Management Regulations.

-- Chittenden Solid Waste District's Hazardous Management in K-12 Schools.
+- Chittenden Solid Waste District's Guide to Hazardous Management in K-12 Schools.

 - US Environmental Protection Agency's Tool kit for Healthy School Environments: Chemical Use and Management.